Sina Corporation's (SINA) CEO Charles Chao on Q1 2020 Results - Earnings Call Transcript

 But on the advertising side, it’s a different picture and two sides; one is our KA market, branding advertising market.
 And this is similar to what we saw in Weibo probably more so, more challenging in the portal area for KA business.
 We saw significant decrease in our KA business, advertising business in this first quarter in portal area.
 And it’s probably across the board with one exception is the real estate market, two, one or two particular client.
 They contribute significant portion of our KA advertising businesses in the first quarter.
 So without that, we probably were seeing quite a significant decrease.
 And right now, probably we saw about around 10% decrease in KA advertising, but without that real estate client that would probably see much, much worse performance.

 And that can probably continue in the second quarter, but it will be slightly better in the second quarter.
 And on an overall basis we’re probably seeing mid-teen percentage decline on year-over-year basis on the KA market.
-And we probably don’t have enough visibility for the second half for the portal business yet, but overall, the trend is that even with the recovery of the market there will be more challenging overall basis in the entire brand of advertising market for the online space in China, particularly because what you correctly pointed out where the competition from the short video platforms.
+And we probably don’t have enough visibility for the second half for the portal business yet, but overall, the trend is that even with the recovery of the market there will be more challenging overall basis in the entire brand advertising market for the online space in China, particularly because what you correctly pointed out where the competition from the short video platforms.
 I think that began to take a lot more market share in this space.

 And so it’s going to be quite challenging and it’s more challenging in SME businesses and we saw more than 50% decline in the first quarter and the second quarter will be still challenging.
 And I think these short video platforms are taking more market share for the performance-based SME business and the brand advertising businesses.